otavioarj/KiInjector/README.md

 <br />

 Cool injector for Windows x86/x86_64 process/dll.
 The main goal of this project is to test some WINAPI and Internals mechanism, while helping me learning something in the process :).
-Some features were done based on random code found on the internet, although mostly of it were ported and fixed from stuffs made for VC10-15 to GCC5.<br/><br />
+Some features were done based on random code found on the internet, although mostly of it were ported and fixed from stuffs made for VC10-15 to GCC7.<br/><br />
-All credits, when present, from ported codes were on commentaries inside the code :)<br /> Some cool stuffs resides commented, because I didn't want to use it right now (mainly debug stuffs).
+All credits from ported codes are commentaries inside the code :)<br /> Some cool stuffs resides commented, because I didn't want to use it right now (mainly debug stuffs).
 <br />
-This project must be see as an experimental tool :).
+This project must be seen as an experimental tool :).
 <br />
 <br />
 Releases can be downloaded [here](https://github.com/otavioarj/KiInjector/releases)!